MULTIBOOT WINDOWSw3.1 - 95 - 98 - ME - 2K - XP - 6 - 7 |

 Synology Hyper Backup Quirks: Why is Synology Hyper Backup so slow . . . and . . . where's my data ?
 For a possible explanation to these questions . . . click here. |

-This really gets my goat: A brief rant on the latest crop of internet forum richards who loudly proclaim no Windows 64 bit OS can be installed on an MBR hard disk . . . click here for details. |
+This really gets my goat: A brief rant on the latest crop of internet forum richards who loudly proclaim "no Windows 64 bit OS can be installed on an MBR hard disk" - and a pictorial debunking of that b/s . . . click here. |